A. Resolve international and civil conflicts through diplomacy:

 Engage diplomatically with other nations to resolve conflicts.

-Rep. Phillips voted in favor of S.J.
+On March 11, 2020, Rep. Phillips voted in favor of S.J.
 Res.
 68, a joint resolution to direct removal of US Armed Forces from hostilities against the Islamic Republic of Iran that have not been authorized by Congress.
-The resolution passed the House 227-186.
-As it has already passed the Senate, it goes to the President next. -March 11, 2020 (congress.gov)
+The resolution passed the House 227-186 after having previously passed the Senate.
+However, President Trump vetoed it on May 6, 2020. (congress.gov & govtrack.us)

 Rep. Phillips voted in favor of H. Con.
 Res.
 83: Directing the President pursuant to section 5(c) of the War Powers Resolution to terminate the use of United States Armed Forces to engage in ostilities in or against Iran.
 He stated: “As a Gold Star son, I know the human cost of war is immeasurable.
 That’s why we need a igorous, bipartisan debate before making the very grave decision of sending young American men and women to battle.”
 The resolution passed 224-194. – Jan.
 9, 2020 (govtrack.us)

 Rep. Phillips was one of the signers of a letter to President Trump demanding answers on his Iran strategy.
 Quote from letter: “Your administration has yet to provide the American people and Congress with a sufficient explanation as to why this action was necessary and what your overall strategy is for curbing Iran’s regional aggression or nuclear ambitions.”
 Questions included: “What is the specific “imminent threat” your administration referenced and how has the strike mitigated that threat and its imminence?” ; “What is the mission, scope of responsibilities, and timeline for the more than 7,000 additional U.S. troops recently deployed to the region?” ; “How do recent U.S. military actions, undertaken at your direction, advance your publicly stated goal of averting a war with Iran,